 Road trips are like childbirth.
 Done right, they can be the adventure of a lifetime.
 Done wrong, and you’re screaming for someone’s head on a platter and demanding to know WHOSE BRILLIANT IDEA WAS THIS?!?!

 I am a cheap traveler with a quest to see the world while hanging on to as much of my cash as possible.
 Needless to say, I’ve taken my share of vacations by car in an attempt to save money.
-Here’s a few road trip planning tips I’ve picked up along the way.
+And after getting a great deal on a Mitsubishi in Tampa, I’m eager to share a few road trip planning tips I’ve picked up along the way.

 18 Road Trip Planning Survival Tips